ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 TxOut txOut = new TxOut(twentyOneBtc, scriptPubKey);
 ```

-Every **TxOut** is addressed by the ID of the transaction which include it and its index inside it.
+Every **TxOut** is addressed at the blockchain level by the ID of the transaction which include it and its index inside it.
 We call such reference an **Outpoint**.

 ![](../assets/OutPoint.png)